Vatsim-Scandinavia/ENOR-Sectorfile/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Screenshots**
-Important: Provide screenshots of your whole EuroScope window!
+Important: Provide atleast 1 screenshot of your **whole** EuroScope window!

 **Describe the bug**
 A clear and concise description of what the bug is.